solliancenet/MCW-Securing-the-IoT-end-to-end/Whiteboard design session/WDS student guide - Securing the IoT end to end.md

 At the end of this session, you will be better able to design and recommend solutions that help organizations properly secure and monitor their IoT-based infrastructure.

+This concepts covered here are targeted at an architectural design level versus simple stand alone actvities.

 ## Step 1: Review the customer case study

 **Outcome**